21 Tips for Building a LinkedIn Personal Brand (in B2B SaaS)

 Beyond that, I built out the content plan I mentioned earlier, and understood who exactly I wanted to consume my content.
 Those people were account executives, SDRs, and Sales Development Managers, so I connected with those people and wrote my content for them.

-I also make a conscious effort to engage with people who engage with my posts and connect with their connections who fit a similar profile.
+I also make a conscious effort to engage with people who engage with my posts and send a good LinkedIn messaging template to connect with their connections who fit a similar profile.
 This helps to build a community of people who are engaging with each other’s stuff, and the algorithm reflects that.

 Greig: I think what Saif says about focusing on the basics is absolutely right.